 Mold comes with some tricky renters insurance considerations.
 Let's dive into the details and see what's covered.

-Mold damage should be covered by renters insurance if it is the result of a covered peril (listed above).
+Mold damage should be covered by renters insurance if it is the result of a covered peril.
 We say “should be” because certain companies and policies offer no coverage for mold if you do not have a limited mold/fungi removal endorsement.
 An endorsement is defined as a change — typically the addition or removal of coverage — to your insurance policy.
 A limited mold/fungi removal endorsement will cover the cost of remediation if it is caused by a covered peril.
 See examples of causes of mold commonly covered by rental insurance below.

-A major consideration renters insurance claims adjusters make wheen assessing mold damage is the timeline of events: namely, whether the mold existed before or after the covered peril occurred.
+Keep in mind, a major consideration renters insurance claims adjusters make when assessing mold damage is the timeline of events: namely, whether the mold existed before or after the covered peril occurred.
 If mold existed in a kitchen prior to a pipe bursting, any damages caused by the burst pipe would be covered, but the mold damage would not.

 Depending on your policy, your insurance company, and your location, you may not have coverage for mold without a mold damage-specific endorsement.
 Even with an endorsement, coverage will most likely be limited to mold remediation: repairing the wall or structure specifically impacted.
 If your personal property was destroyed by mold, you would have no recourse.